basho/basho_docs/source/riak/tutorials/installation/Installing-Riak-CS.md

 <div class="note"><div class="title">Note</div>CentOS enables Security-Enhanced Linux (SELinux) by default.
 If you encounter errors during installation, try disabling SELinux.</div>

 ## Installing Riak
-If you have not yet installed Riak, follow the [[Riak Installation|http://wiki.basho.com/Installation.html]] documentation to do so.
+If you have not yet installed Riak, follow the [[Riak Installation|Installation]] documentation to do so.

 ## What's Next?
 Once you've completed installation of Riak CS and Riak, you're ready to learn more about the [[Configuration of Riak CS|Configuration]].